If the start of the new Premier League feels to have rapidly crept up on you, well, the truth is, it really has.

 Tottenham have revealed light grey patches will streak throughout the main white body of the shirt.

-A green away shirt has also been confirmed, while fans can expect a bright yellow third kit.
+A green away shirt has also been confirmed, as well as a vibrant yellow third kit.

 At least the club shop checkout workers won’t possibly be able to miss scanning the barcode, just point and shoot at any location on the shirt.

-West Brom’s first kit upon their return to the top flight will turn heads, and not all will be pleased by what they see.
+West Brom’s first kits upon their return to the top flight will turn heads, and not all will be pleased by what they see.